Sage-Bionetworks-Workflows/nextflow-infra/README.md

 4. Open a pull request on this repository in which you duplicate [`config/prod/example-project.yaml`](config/prod/example-project.yaml) as `<stack_name>.yaml` in the `prod/` subdirectory and then follow the numbered steps listed in the file.
 Note that some steps are required whereas others are optional.

-   **N.B.** In this case, read/write vs read-only access refers to the level of access granted to individuals for the encrypted S3 bucket that will be provisioned once the PR is merged.
+   **N.B.** In this case, read/write vs read-only access refers to the level of access granted to individuals for the encrypted S3 bucket that will be provisioned once the PR is merged. **Given that access is granted to the entire bucket, you might want to create more specific Tower projects that provide more granular access control.**

    **Getting Help:** If you are unfamiliar with Git/GitHub or don't know how to open a pull request, message us in the [`#workflow_users`](https://sagebionetworks.slack.com/archives/C8SJHFCKT) Slack channel or email us at `nextflow-admins[at]sagebase[dot]org`.